 To progress in the major and minor program, students must pass a grammar proficiency test as part of JRN 111, a grammar course that is corequisite with JRN 110.
-The grammar course includes an eight-week immersion lab in grammar, punctuation, and sentence structure.
-In the ninth week, all students take a proficiency test.
+The grammar course includes an immersion lab in grammar, punctuation, and sentence structure.
+In about the ninth week, all students take a proficiency test.
 Those who pass are excused from the lab for the rest of the semester.
 All other students must continue attending the lab and will be required to take a second test on the last day of class.
 Satisfactory/Unsatisfactory grading only.
 Students must receive a Satisfactory grade in JRN 111 in order to continue in journalism skills courses.

-Note: WRT 200 may be used as a substitute for JRN 111 in satisfying the major or minor requirements.
+(Note: WRT 200 may be used as a substitute for JRN 111 in satisfying the major or minor requirements.)

 Note: All courses are not offered each semester.
-JRN 360 cannot be taken for credit in addition to JRN 364.